Skin & Body Blog

 For women with hirsutism, as measured by the Ferriman-Gallwey score, electrolysis offers a highly effective and permanent hair removal option.
 While the treatment process requires multiple sessions and patience, especially for women with higher scores indicating extensive hair growth, it provides long-term relief from the cosmetic and emotional challenges.

-The Ferriman-Gallwey score
+The Ferriman-Gallwey Score

 Is a clinical tool used to assess the severity of hirsutism by measuring hair growth in specific areas of the body that are typically sensitive to androgens or male hormones.
 This scoring system is commonly used to help diagnose conditions like polycystic ovary syndrome (PCOS) and other hormonal disorders that can cause hirsutism like Cushing's syndrome or adrenal hyperplasia.
 Insulin resistance and some medications can also have an impact on hair growth.